1. What is Liposuction?

 6. Does Liposuction get rid of cellulite?

 Unfortunately, there is no effective treatment for cellulite at this time.
 Cellulite is the collection of superficial fat creating bulges and dimpling of the skin.
 Liposuction treats the deeper fat pockets and, therefore has no beneficial effects on cellulite.
-Don’t waste your money on advertised creams, lotions, pills or expensive vacuum rolling treatments offered by many spas and even some physicians, they don’t work.
+Do not waste your money on advertised creams, lotions, pills or expensive vacuum rolling treatments offered by many spas and even some physicians, they do not work.

 7. What is the average recovery period for Liposuction?